-- 1 Background
+Contents

-- 2 Overview of evidence
+1 Background

-- 2.1 Effectiveness of screening in patients younger than 50 years
+2 Overview of evidence

-- 2.2 Absolute risk
+2.1 Effectiveness of screening in patients younger than 50 years

-- 2.2.1 Table 5.3.
-Ten-year absolute risks of colorectal cancer (%) based on age and level of increased risk due to family history
+2.2 Absolute risk

-- 3 Screening by risk category
+2.2.1 Table 5.4.
+Ten-year absolute risks of colorectal cancer (%) based on age and level of increased risk

-- 3.1 Category 1 Those near average risk
+due to family history

-- 3.2 Category 2 Those at moderately increased risk
+3 Screening by risk category

-- 3.3 Category 3 those at potentially high risk
+3.1 Category 1 - Those near average risk

-- 4 Evidence summary and recommendations
+3.2 Category 2 - Those at moderately increased risk

-- 5 Health system implications
+3.3 Category 3 - those at potentially high risk

-- 5.1 Clinical practice
+4 Evidence summary and recommendations

-- 5.2 Resourcing
+5 Health system implications

-- 5.3 Barriers to implementation
+5.1 Clinical practice

-- 6 Discussion
+5.2 Resourcing

-- 6.1 Unresolved issues
+5.3 Barriers to implementation

-- 6.2 Studies currently underway
+6 Discussion

-- 6.3 Future research priorities
+6.1 Unresolved issues

-- 7 References
+6.2 Studies currently underway

-- 8 Appendices
+6.3 Future research priorities7 References8 Appendices

-A family history of colorectal cancer means a person's probability of developing colorectal cancer could be several times higher than that of someone without a family history (see Colorectal cancer risk according to family history) However, family history in itself is not a good predictor of colorectal cancer, [1] because the increased risk is applied to an average risk of colorectal cancer that is very low (lifetime risk approximately 5%), resulting in an absolute risk in those with a family history that is still low.
-Nevertheless, family history can be used to stratify people without a diagnosis or symptoms of colorectal cancer into risk categories in which the number of expected colorectal cancers or adenomas is high enough to warrant more intensive screening than the general population.
-Based on this, current practice in Australia and in many other countries to have more intensive or frequent screening for those with stronger family history.
-The majority of screening guidelines recommend biennial FOBT or 10-yearly colonoscopy for the lowest category of risk, 5-yearly colonoscopy for the middle category of risk and annual or biennial (every two years) colonoscopy of the highest categories or 10 years before the youngest age of colorectal cancer diagnosis in a relative.
+A family history of colorectal cancer means a person's probability of developing colorectal cancer could be several times higher than that of someone without a family history (see Colorectal cancer risk according to family history) However, family history in itself is not a good predictor of colorectal cancer,^[1] because the increased risk is applied to an average risk of colorectal cancer that is very low (lifetime risk approximately 5%), resulting in an absolute risk in those with a family history that is still low.
+Nevertheless, family history can be used to stratify people without a diagnosis or symptoms of colorectal cancer into risk categories in which the number of expected colorectal cancers or adenomas is high enough to warrant more intensive screening than the average population.
+Based on this, the current practice in Australia and in many other countries is to have more intensive or frequent screening for those with stronger family history.
+The majority of screening guidelines recommend biennial faecal occult blood test (FOBT) or 10-yearly colonoscopy for the lowest risk category, 5-yearly colonoscopy for the middle risk category and annual or biennial (every two years) colonoscopy for the highest risk category which includes those with high risk familial syndromes.^{[2][3]} The majority of screening guidelines recommend screening to begin at age 50 for all risk categories or 10 years before the youngest age of colorectal cancer diagnosis in a relative.